Fans are mad at one of the biggest 'League of Legends' teams

 Winning a professional League of Legends title is tough.
 Keeping fans happy, one esports organization has learned, can be even tougher.

 On June 13th, Cloud9 benched three of its best players: Zachary "Sneaky" Scuderi (AD carry), Nicolaj "Jensen" Jensen (mid-laner) and Andy "Smoothie" Ta (support).
-The team had placed fifth in the regular Spring Split standings and lost to Team Liquid in their quarter-final playoff.
+The team had placed fifth in the regular spring split standings and lost to Team Liquid in their quarter-final playoff.
 By Cloud9 standards, it was a poor start to the season.
-Since 2013, the organization has won multiple North American (NALCS) titles and competed at every international World Championship.
-To qualify again, the team would need to play better and place higher in the Summer Split.
+Since 2013, the organization has won multiple North American (NA LCS) titles and competed at every international World Championship.
+To qualify again, the team would need to play better and place higher in the summer split.

 Sneaky, Jensen and Smoothie were swapped with three players from Cloud9's development-focused academy side: Greyson "Goldenglue" Gilmer (mid-laner), Yuri "Keith" Jew (AD carry) and Tristan "Zeyzal" Stidam (support).
 Jack Etienne, founder and CEO of Cloud9, said the incoming trio had earned their chance to play after working hard at the academy level.
 "These players are our best players to put on stage," he explained in a YouTube video.
 "They are performing better than our old roster was.
 And they have put in the hard work and effort to get to where they are."